industrial-peons/industrial-peons.github.io/dkp-info.md

 Only the highest eligible tier will apply, and the Peonbank weekly quest resets every Saturday at noon.

-## How Dkp Is Spent
+## How DKP Is Spent

 **We use MonolithDKP**.
-All members who ever plan to spend the DKP they earn with us should have it, and keep it up to date.
+All guild members who raid should have it, and keep it up to date.
 It can be downloaded at [https://www.curseforge.com/wow/addons/monolith-dkp](https://www.curseforge.com/wow/addons/monolith-dkp) or with any number of WoW addon managers, such as WoWUp.
+Having this installed lets you view the full DKP data, although raiders who aren't officially in the guild might have difficulties receiving sync data, due to addon permissions.

 To check your DKP, simply install the addon and type `/dkp`.
 You may also type `!dkp` into a raid and every officer in the raid will PM you your DKP.